Hurricane Milton: Mexico

 Heavy rainfall from Milton caused flooding in the city of Campeche.
 Dangerous storm surge and torrential rainfall impacted the state of Yucatán, with the seawall at Progreso being inundated by high waves.
 Over 12,000 people were affected in the state by power outages.
 Flooding from the storm surge led to evacuations being carried out during the hurricane in Celestún.
 Strong waves caused sections of the Ciudad del Carmen–Isla Aguada federal highway to be inundated by sea waters.
 A man and a woman drowned in Calkiní due to waves produced by the hurricane.
 Heavy winds from Milton caused an old house in Progreso to collapse, and heavy winds and rainfall nearly demolished a home in Chuburná.
 Losses are estimated at Mex$1.2–1.6 billion (US$61.2–81.4 million).

 The municipalities of Sisal and Celestún suffered the most damage, with flooding, fallen trees, and blackouts affecting the cities.
+Milton also modified the salinity of mangrove forests within the vicinity.
+In Dzilam de Bravo, beaches were inundated with algae.
 In Sisal, there were reports of some roofs of softball field stands and palapas collapsing.
 Over a thousand people from El Cuyo, Río Lagartos, and Las Coloradas needed to be transferred to shelters.
 Heavy swells and intense winds from Milton destroyed the dock of the port of Chelem.
 Cancún International Airport canceled several flights due to Milton.

 Fifteen fishermen on four boats from Progreso went missing while out on the water as Milton passed.
 Two of the boats, carrying eight fishermen, returned on October 9.
 Another missing boat, Peyucsa 12, was spotted a day later from a Mexican Navy plane, overturned about 133 mi northeast of Progreso with one man on top.
 The plane was unable to rescue the man, and pilots called for a Defender-class patrol boat from the Mexican Navy to come to his rescue.
 The man's brother, who was on the search plane, said he saw him slide off the boat and into the water face first, sinking before the rescue boat arrived.
 The Mexican Navy has not confirmed this account.
 On October 11, the last missing fishing boat, Halcón I, was spotted by the Mexican Navy, capsized with no crew members on board.